-This lockdown thing has been good for us doggies in more ways than one.
-The humans have been around a lot more and everyone has been keen to take us for walks, even those teenagers who don't normally leave their bedrooms all day!
-Mine have even taken to baking for me.
+This Covid thing has been good for us doggies in more ways than one.
+The humans have been at home a lot more and we've had extra walkies as they need an excuse to stop working!

 More good news for us pooches this year is that the humans are not so keen to get on those noisy flying things and leave us for a week this summer.
 Instead, they are looking for somewhere in the UK where they can go to relax and that means we can go too!

-Now I don't know about you but I love the beach.
+We don't know about you but we love the beach.
 There's nothing better than feeling the sand between your toes and the wind in your fur as you chase a ball or run with one of your pals.
 The humans always seem much happier too when they are by the sea.

-So here are some great beaches to visit this summer, personally recommended by me and my pals.
+So here are some great beaches to visit on your staycation, personally recommended by Nacho and me.